Azure/azure-osconfig/src/adapters/mc/README.md

 To regenerate code, see [codegen.cmd](codegen.cmd).

  > **Warning**
- > Regenerating code will overwrite all customizations and additions specific to OSConfig.
+ > Regenerating code will overwrite all customizations and additions specific to Kompli.

-## 3. Building the OSConfig Universal NRP
+## 3. Building the Kompli Universal NRP

-The OSConfig Universal NRP binary (libOsConfigResource.so) is built with rest of OSConfig.
+The Kompli Universal NRP binary (libOsConfigResource.so) is built with rest of Kompli.

 ### 3.1.
 Building the universal NRP binary on Ubuntu 14

-The OSConfig Universal NRP binary is built on Ubuntu 14 with gcc 4.8 in order for this same binary to run as-is on all newer Linux distros.
+The Kompli Universal NRP binary is minimal build requirement is Ubuntu 14 with gcc 4.8 in order for this same binary to run as-is on all newer Linux distros.

 Install Ubuntu 14.04 LTS from one of the archived locations such as at [Ubuntu](https://www.releases.ubuntu.com/14.04/), or [Ubuntu MATE](https://releases.ubuntu-mate.org/archived/14.04/amd64/)).